mistivia/bamboo-lisp/Readme.md

 - < 3000 LOC
 - Tail call optimization
 - Any C99 compiler should work
-- Depend only on standard library
+- Depends only on C standard library
-- A little bit slow (trade-off for simplicity)
+- SLOW (trade-off for simplicity)
 - A simple mark-sweep GC
 - Writing macro is easy with quasiquote, unquote, and slicing-unquote
 - No global state, you can run multiple interpreters in multiple threads